Buch, Englisch, 264 Seiten, Format (B × H): 156 mm x 234 mm

 ISBN: 978-1-041-27405-6

-Verlag: Taylor & Francis
+Verlag: Taylor & Francis Ltd

 This seminal volume delivers a comprehensive introduction to the emerging field of digital minds, exploring the moral implications of AI systems that can potentially think, feel and experience the world around them in ways that are likely to be very different from humans.
-Bringing a unique perspective on this critical topic, the book is a groundbreaking contribution to the fields of AI and digital minds.
+Bringing a unique perspective on this critical topic, this book is a groundbreaking contribution to the fields of AI and digital minds.

 This book is essential reading for a broad audience, including researchers, academics and professionals in the fields of AI, ethics, philosophy and computer science.
-Moreover, it is written in an accessible style, making it an important resource for general readers who may be unaware of the topic, but are interested in understanding the potential implications of emerging technologies on human society and beyond.
+Moreover, it is written in an accessible style, making it an important resource for general readers who may be unaware of the topic but are interested in understanding the potential implications of emerging technologies on human society and beyond.

 Zielgruppe